rdmarsh/elm/README.md

 ### Use a filter with a space in the VALUE

-To use space in the VALUE of a filter, you will have to quote it:
+To use space in the VALUE of a filter, you will have to quote the VALUE:

 ```shell
 ./elm DeviceGroupList -f id,name,description -F name:"group with space"